Tadej4-oss/coaching-platform/README.md

   The application consists of three main layers:

    React + TypeScript
           |
           | HTTP / REST API
           v
    Node.js + Express
           |
           | SQL
           v
       PostgreSQL

   The frontend communicates with the Express REST API.
 The backend handles authentication, authorization,     application logic and database access.

   PostgreSQL stores users, coach/client relationships, programs, exercises, conversations, messages, refresh    tokens and verification tokens.

 Authentication

   Authentication uses short-lived access tokens together with longer-lived refresh tokens.

+  Authentication uses short-lived access tokens together with longer-lived refresh tokens.

   Tokens are delivered using HTTP-only cookies so they cannot be accessed directly through frontend   JavaScript.

   When an access token expires, the frontend can request a new access token using the refresh token without     requiring the user to log in again.

 API Overview